burakkagann/numpy-to-genAI/content/Module_01_pixel_fundamentals/1.3_structured_compositions/1.3.1_flags/flags/README.rst

    :align: center
    :alt: 3D visualization showing RGB array structure with layered red, green, and blue channels

    RGB images as 3D arrays: `(height, width, channels)`.
 Each pixel has three values stored in the third dimension.
+Diagram generated with Claude Code.

 Hands-On Exercises
 ==================

 Exercise 1: Execute and Explore
 --------------------------------

-**Time estimate:** 3 minutes

 Run the France flag code from the Quick Start section and observe the output.
 Then answer these reflection questions: